MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

    - Select :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Add members**.
 In the **Add members** flyout that opens, do any of the following steps to add individual users or groups in the **Search users and groups to add** box:
      - Click in the box and scroll through the list to select a user or group.
-     - Click in the box, start typing a name to filter the list, and then select the value below the box.select a user or group.
+     - Click in the box, start typing a name to filter the list, and then select the value below the box. select a user or group.

      To add more members, click in an empty area in the box and repeat the previous step.

      To remove individual entries from the box, select :::image type="icon" source="media/m365-cc-sc-remove-selection-icon.png" border="false"::: next to the entry.

-     To remove all entries, select :::image type="icon" source="media/m365-cc-sc-remove-selection-icon.png" border="false"::: in the **Selected nn users and nn groups** item below the box.

      When you're finished on the **Add members** flyout, select **Add**.